tgstation/tgstation/.github/RUNNING_A_SERVER.md

 ### All In One Amazon Web Services Hosting and Content delivery network.
 **Important Note**
 It is very Importat to note that since AWS is all highly integrated its "easier" than some solutions.
-However the Price to Performance Ratio is terrible.
+However the Price to ***Performance Ratio is terrible***.

+/tg/ Using around 7TB of bandwidth a month.
+These costs add up.
+So AWS is probly only a solution for low to mid pop servers

+**Please use [AWS Cost Estimator](https://calculator.s3.amazonaws.com/index.html) to determine if this solution is right for you.**

-This also may not be the best AWS set up but it works This guide is also assuming you are setting up a production server and not a server that you bring up and down on weekends.
+This also may not be the best AWS set up but it works.

+This guide is also assuming you are setting up a production server and not a server that you bring up and down on weekends.
 It is highly recommended to reference AWS support documentation while reading this guide.
 This guide is not a How to AWS.

 **Required AWS Services**
 1. Elastic Computer 2 (EC2)
-	* What size and class is up to you but 4GB of ram is a minimum.
+	* What size and class is up to you but 4GB of RAM is a minimum.
 1. Route53
 	* Domain registration and assigning "Elastic" IP addresses to said web addresses
 1. S3